Listen to the audio version of this article:

 When you know you’ll be hosting a webinar so good that it could be promoted and generate leads long after it has ended, that’s when you should start using “webinars on demand”.

-On-demand webinars (evergreen webinars, or webinars on demand,) are the best option to extend a live webinar’s shelf live.
+On-demand webinars (evergreen webinars, or webinars on demand,) are the best option to extend the shelf life of your live webinar.
 With such webinars, there are no time-zone constraints, there’s less manual work, higher engagement potential, and they’re an ongoing & automated list building method.
 What’s not to love about it?
 See the article about on-demand webinars in GetResponse to learn more.

 How to make your webinar more engaging?